 The Human Resources team

 Carole Martin is Human Resources [HR] Manager, as well as Projects Manager.
 She is involved in all personnel issues, including contracts, recruitment and appraisals.
 She came from a retail background and has been with the Practice since 1998.

-Both Joyce and Carole are also closely involved in the efficient delivery of the Park Vet Hospital, Emergency Service.
+Both Harriet and Carole are also closely involved in the efficient delivery of the Park Vet Hospital, Emergency Service.
 This service is run from our Glenfield surgery by two vets and three nurses, employed exclusively, by the Park Veterinary Group for emergency work.
 This facility enables us to provide the same level of care to our patients at nights and weekends as we do during the day.
 It also provides a sensible work/life balance for all our staff.

 Anne Watters is the Practice Co-ordinator.
 Anne is based in the farm office and is in charge of the diary or day book.
 She alone knows, at any one time, where all the vets are working, and has the ability to organise cover for any absence due to Continuous Professional Development (CPD), holiday or illness, or obtain help if an emergency occurs.
 She is also in charge of managing the rotas.
 Anne joined the Practice as a farm secretary in 1998.